-We further analyzed the spatial distribution of contamination within soils from the Daxing and Yicheng areas and evaluated whether there is any significant correlation between multifractality and anthropogenic activity.
-Filled contour maps showing the distribution of Pb in the Daxing area and Hg and Cu in the Yicheng area were calculated using inverse distance weighted interpolation (Fig. 4-6).
-These figures show that areas with elevated levels of Pb contamination within the Daxing area are correlated with the location of industrial factories, although interestingly the areas in the upper and lower left hand side of Fig. 4 contain factories but not elevated concentrations of Pb.
-This indicates that the Pb concentrations in these soils may be dependent on both the presence and type of industry in this area, with some industries polluting more than others, either as a direct result of the differing industries present in this area or as a result of differing (or a lack of in some areas) approaches to lessening environmental impacts.
-In comparison, the Hg contamination in the Yicheng area is definitely spatially correlated with the location of agricultural breeding facilities.
-Although the mean concentrations of Hg in soils are greater in the Daxing area, all of the multifractal parameters determined during this study ($\Delta \alpha$, $\Delta f(\alpha)$ and $\tau''(1)$) indicate that the Hg data in the Daxing area has a lower multifracticality than the Hg data in the Yicheng area.
-The Yicheng area is heavily agricultural, meaning that the agricultural activities in this area may be both concentrating Hg as well as contaminating soils.
+Figure 4.
+Filled contour map generated by inverse distanceweighted interpolation showing the spatial distribution of soil Pb concentrations in the Daxing area (generated using the Inverse Distance Weighting spatial analyst tool of the ArcGIS software package).

+breeding facilities.
+Although the mean concentrations of Hg in soils are greater in the Daxing area, all of the multifractal parameters determined during this study ($\Delta \alpha$, $\Delta f(\alpha)$), and $\tau''(1)$) indicate that the Hg data in the Daxing area have a lower multifractality than the Hg data in the Yicheng area.
+The Yicheng area is heavily agricultural, meaning that the agricultural activities in this area may be both concentrating Hg and contaminating soils.
 In addition, although the mean concentrations of Hg in the Yicheng area are lower than in the soils in the Daxing area, the former has a higher maximum concentration than the latter, and both areas have significant Hg contamination.
 Indeed, the contamination in the Yicheng area may be of more concern than the contamination in the Daxing area, as the agricultural activity in the Yicheng area may lead to greater human intake of Hg than from the soils in the mainly industrial Daxing area, a factor that could lead to serious health issues (e.g. Minamata disease) caused by the potential concentration of Hg up the food chain.
 This indicates that soils in both areas may well require control and remediation.